Maharashtra Health and Technical Common Entrance Test: The Supreme Court Verdict

-Earlier the test scores were also used for admissions to Medical degree courses.
-After the Supreme Court of India insisted that only NEET can be used for undergraduate medicine admissions all over India, MHT-CET has been scrapped for medical colleges.
+Earlier, The Maharashtra Heath and Technical Common Entrance Test was also used to admit students into medical colleges in Maharashtra.
+After the Supreme Court of India insisted that only NEET can be used for undergraduate medicine admissions all over India, MHT-CET has been scrapped for medical colleges and is no longer used for admission in Medical Colleges in Maharashtra.